armbian/documentation/docs/Process_CI.md

 - a set of application images for specific maintainer
 - a full set of application images (default)

+**Notes**:
-**Note:** you can only generate images for applications that are defined in [targets-release-apps.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-apps.yaml) build lists!
+- you can only generate images for applications that are defined in [targets-release-apps.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-apps.yaml) build lists!
+- images generation workflows are compiled and are pretty much the same, just with different defaults

 ### 1. Open [workflow](https://github.com/armbian/os/actions/workflows/complete-artifact-matrix-apps.yml) and click